clux/probes.hugo/content/post/2019-06-04-towards-a-generic-kube-client.md

 The harder parts typically come if you need a separate threads; like one to handle polling, one for handling events async, perhaps you are interacting with a set of threads in an tokio/actix runtime.

-You [should handle these cases](https://cloud.google.com/blog/products/containers-kubernetes/best-practices-for-building-kubernetes-operators-and-stateful-apps) (#5), but it's thankfully, not hard.
-You can just give out a `.clone()` of an `Informer` to the runtime.
-With `actix` data it's as simple as passing `App::new().data(informer.clone())`, and you can then poll your own clone separately.
-The [controller-rs](https://github.com/clux/controller-rs) example shows [how to encapsulate an informer](https://github.com/clux/controller-rs/blob/master/src/state.rs) with [actix](https://github.com/clux/controller-rs/blob/5db6caca13f4a33d168c1abe7c94a02559d4f46e/src/main.rs#L20-L51) (using the 1.0.0 rc).

-You should end up with a complete controller in a [7MB alpine image](https://github.com/clux/controller-rs/blob/master/Dockerfile).
+You [should handle these cases](https://cloud.google.com/blog/products/containers-kubernetes/best-practices-for-building-kubernetes-operators-and-stateful-apps), but it's thankfully, not hard.
+You can just give out a `clone` of your `Informer` to the runtime.
+The [controller-rs](https://github.com/clux/controller-rs) example shows how trivial it is [to encapsulate an informer](https://github.com/clux/controller-rs/blob/master/src/state.rs) and drive it [along actix](https://github.com/clux/controller-rs/blob/5db6caca13f4a33d168c1abe7c94a02559d4f46e/src/main.rs#L20-L51) (using the 1.0.0 rc).
+The result is a complete example controller in a [tiny alpine image](https://github.com/clux/controller-rs/blob/master/Dockerfile).

 ### Informer Internals
 Informers are just wrappers around a `watch` call that keeps track of `resouceVersion`.
 There's very little inside of it: